Brähler, Sebastian - CAP 17

 We are currently investigating the following areas:

-3. Immune cell metabolism in renal diseases.
-Metabolism is a fundamental prerequisite for each cell’s activation and function.
-Our aim is to investigate the involvement of key metabolic pathways in renal disease like the TCA cycle.
+2. Immune cell metabolism in renal diseases.
+Metabolism is a fundamental prerequisite for immune cell activation and function.
+Our aim is to investigate the involvement of key metabolic pathways in the pathogenesis of renal diseases.

 • Lindemann CH, Burst V, Völker LA, Brähler S, Simic D, Becker I, Hellmich M, Kurscheid C, Scholten N, Krauspe R, Leibel K, Stock S, Brinkkoetter PT.
 Personalized, interdisciplinary patient pathway for cross-sector care of multimorbid patients (eliPfad trial): study protocol for a randomized controlled trial.
 Trials.
 2024 Mar 11;25(1):177. doi: 10.1186/s13063-024-08026-8.
 PMID: 38468319; PMCID: PMC10926660.